zozores/hugo-moddedbear/README.md

   # will create a disabled link.
 By setting `hideUntranslated` to true, you can
   # have the theme simply not show any link
   hideUntranslated = false

+  # (EXPERIMENTAL) This theme has two options for its CSS styles: "original" and
+  # "herman".
+The former is what you see on Bear Cub's demo (an optimized
+  # version of Hugo Bear Blog), while the latter has a more modern look based on
+  # Herman Martinus's version of the Blogster Minimal theme for Astro.
+  themeStyle = "original"

   # (EXPERIMENTAL) This theme is capable of dynamically generating social cards
   # for posts that don't have `images` defined in their front matter; By setting